How long has Medifees been around?

 Is Medicare procedure cost the only type of data you have?

 No, our medical provider cost data is aggregated from several sources.
-Currently, our largest implementation of data sets is Medicare 2012, 2013, 2014, and 2015 released by The Center for Medicare & Medicaid Services.
+Currently, our largest implementation of data sets are Medicare 2012, 2013, 2014, and 2015 released by The Center for Medicare & Medicaid Services.
 When using our database to compare cost on a medical procedure you will see the source (i.g Medicare 2015) of data listed with each search result towards the middle of the page.
 Other included data is submitted by patients using our medical bill submission form.

 What is Payer Claims data?